USS Vancouver: 1980

 Vancouver received the Navy Expeditionary Medal for 8 August 1980 to 11 October 1980 for service in relating to Iran and / or in the Indian Ocean.
 Commenced her 13th deployment leaving San Diego, Ca on 24 May 1980 operating in the Western Pacific and Indian Ocean during the Iranian Hostage Crisis and participating in five major amphibious operations with embarked Marines.
 Port calls included Hawaii, the Philippines, Perth Australia, and Mombasa Kenya while crossing the equator.
 Returned to San Diego on 22 November 1980.

 1990 to 1991

 During the 1990/1991 Gulf War, Vancouver was assigned to ARG 3 embarking the Marine Fifth Expeditionary Brigade.
 Vancouver departed with the 13 ship ARG, 1 December 1990 and arrived in the North Arabian Sea 12 January 1991.
 The group conducted landing drills and although Vancouver was stationed off the coast of Kuwait during its liberation, the Amphibious Marines aboard were deployed into Saudi Arabia and further supported the 2nd Marine Division during ground combat to retake Kuwait.
+After departing from the Persian Gulf, Vancouver provided support to the people of the Philippines after the volcanic activity from Mt.
+Pinatubo in April 1991.
 In May 1991, Vancouver provided support during relief operations in the aftermath of the 1991 Bangladesh cyclone.
 Vancouver returned to San Diego, via Pearl Harbor, in June 1991.